-Statistically significant differences in gender are observed in the component of emotional intelligence - "self-motivation": 48.4% of females and 43% of males have a low level of self-motivation; middle level - 39.2% of females and 38.3% of males and high level - 12.3% of females and 14.6% of males.
+Statistically significant differences in gender are observed in the emotional intelligence component - "self-motivation" (Figure 3): 48.4% of females and 43% of males have a low level of self-motivation; middle level - 39.2% of females and 38.3% of males and high level - 12.3% of females and 14.6% of males.

-In general, the level of self-motivation of males is higher than that of females.
+In general, males' self-motivation level is higher than that of females.
 This is due to gender ideals representing the expected behavior of males and females in Ukrainian society.
 Motivation is understood as an internal driver of human behavior aimed at achieving goals and realizing one's own potential.
 Social expectations regarding the achievements of males are high in Ukrainian society compared to females: males are expected to have carrier growth, high income, females - family creation and care.
 In addition, there is a number of negative gender stereotypes about successful females, which become social barriers to building a career in traditionally non-female spheres: politics, industry, etc. Males are oriented mainly at achieving status, females - are oriented at building good relations, non-confrontational atmosphere.